Major Town Houses of Victor Horta, Brussels, Belgium

 Whether it’s a staircase, or a doorknob, or a light fitting, or a wall, everything is designed in a certain way so it fits with everything else and is a work of art on its own.

-Or at least, this is what I have read in my research.
+Or at least, this is what I had to read in my research when I first visited Brussels.

-You see, the houses of Victor Horta in Brussels suffer from the problem I described at the start.
-They are private properties and, with one exception, you can’t go inside and see them as a general member of the public.
+Back then, in 2016, the houses of Victor Horta in Brussels suffered from the problem I described at the start: They are private properties and, with one exception, you couldn’t go inside and see them as a general member of the public.

 Victor Horta Museum